 The hard nature of Concrete makes this material impervious to extreme weather conditions.
 Most companies will guarantee your tiles up to 30 years but they should last much longer.
 You do not tend to see Concrete tiles for listed buildings and conservation areas like Clay or Slate.

 Some of the best quality tiles include Marley Concrete tiles which can generate a classic finish.
 It’s important to note that you will usually need a roof pitch of 22.5° for most Concrete tiles.
 There are however some modern tiles that are suitable for lower roof pitches.

 Metal roof tiles are gaining in popularity currently for several reasons.
 Although they are metal tiles, they weigh far less than Clay or Concrete.
 This can be ideal if you are looking for a lightweight solution.
-Another key advantage is a metal roof will often last longer, up to 60 years in some cases.
+Another key advantage is metal will often last longer, up to 60 years in some cases.

 Metal roof tiles usually come in strips instead of singular tiles like other materials.
 This can have a big impact on the installation time so your roof could be ready quicker.
 It’s possible to create many unique designs with metal which can appear authentic.
 The one slight disadvantage with these tiles is they tend to cost more than other types.
 This is also the case with sheets, the top metals such as Zinc roofing and Copper are among the pricier options.